florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/index.rst

     id: fastga_he.lcc.legacy

-A description of this LCC module is available here.
-It includes a description of the models, a description of the option available as well as the value they can take and a description of some of the key assumptions that were made.
+A description of the LCC module is available here.
+It includes a description of the models, a description of the options available as well as the value they can take and a description of some of the key assumptions that were made.

 .. toctree::